 Abductions happen.
 But this time it’s the woman you were about to marry.
 Descend into the dungeon alone.
 Find your way to the temple.
 And for the love of gods, save her.
 So begins The Nightmare of Druaga: Fushingo Dungeon, a turn-based 3D dungeon crawler on the Playstation 2.

 Inherently slow pace.
-Not meant to be a criticism.
-Some enjoy a deliberate slog from one monster to the next when there is progress in the story and/or character(s) abilities.
+Do you enjoy a deliberate slog from one monster to the next?
+I hope it results in regular progress in the story and/or character(s) abilities.
+It’s too early in my adventure to be sure.

 Success requires customization.
 Leveling up is not the only way you ready yourself for new challenges.
 Analyzing and tweaking, on a regular basis, what you wear and carry will impact how far you get.